5 simple tax tips to save you money

 You can claim medical expenses for your entire family in any 12 month period ending in the tax year you are preparing a return for.
 This allows you to fit as many expenses into the time frame you choose to best maximize your return.
 The reason you benefit from picking the best 12 month period is that you cannot claim the first dollars spent equal to 3% or your income or $2,011, whichever is less.

 Though it may not apply to as many people as the previous tips, you can open up many tax savings opportunities by starting a home business.
 This could be as simple as buying at garage sales and selling for a profit on eBay.
-When you have a home business, you can claim any expense that was incurred to earn income.
+When you have a home business, you can claim any expense incurred to earn income on the T2125 form, which includes sections for CCA calculations and arriving at your net income (or loss).
 Some examples could be a portion of your mortgage interest or automobile costs, your telephone or internet bills, or even travel for work opportunities or conventions.

 All these tax-saving strategies can lead to a big refund come tax time.
 However, you need to keep in mind that a large tax refund means you gave the government an interest-free loan throughout the year.
 Using a TD1 or T1213 form, you can adjust the taxes you pay from each paycheque.
 This allows you to have more money every payday, which could then be used to increase your RRSP contribution, leading to even more tax savings.